Image Wrap

 On the other hand, the situation does not have to be grim, even if the offense is dire and the possible punishments manifold.

-With the help of a reliable Long Beach DUI criminal defense attorney, like Michael Kraut of the Kraut Criminal & DUI Lawyers, your child can put up stiff resistance to the charges and tap into a wealth of resources to deal with the various issues we’ve discussed in this blog post (as well as others not yet touched upon).
+With the help of a reliable Long Beach DUI criminal defense attorney, like Michael Kraut of the Kraut Law Group Criminal & DUI Lawyers, Inc., your child can put up stiff resistance to the charges and tap into a wealth of resources to deal with the various issues we’ve discussed in this blog post (as well as others not yet touched upon).
 Moreover, the DUI event can be re-framed as a learning and growing experience.

 Continue reading